 S&P Global downgrades developer Greenland to 'selective default'

-HONG KONG, June 22 (Reuters) - Ratings agency S&P Global downgraded Greenland Holdings 600606.SS to "selective default" on Wednesday, after the Chinese state-backed property developer extended by one year the maturity of its $500-million bonds originally due on June 25.
+HONG KONG, June 22 (Reuters) - Ratings agency S&P Global on Wednesday downgraded Greenland Holdings 600606.SS to "selective default", after the Chinese state-backed property developer extended the maturity of its $500-million bonds CN201676843= by one year.

+Shanghai-based Greenland is the first state-backed developer to extend a dollar-bond payment since the country's property sector plunged into a debt crisis last year.

+"We view the transaction as a distressed debt restructuring and tantamount to a default," the ratings agency said in a statement, adding that Greenland likely would have lacked the resources and funding options to fully repay the notes upon maturity had they not been extended.

 ((clare.jim@thomsonreuters.com;))